-Group 2 Specified Substance
+Group 2 Specified Substance (repeat as necessary)

 Group 2 Specified Substances will be used to capture the manufacturer of a given substance as well as limited manufacturing information.
 The defining elements are the parent substance which will be either a substance or a group 1 specified substance.
 Many biosimilar substances will be distinguished at this level.
 Each manufacturer should be identifier with a code such as DUNS number and a name.
 The manufacturing type can be manufacturer or repackager.
 A repackager will be provided with an ID independent of the manufacturer but should identify the original manufacturer or provide group 2 specified substance id for the manufacturer.
 A repackager need only provide their own id to each user of their material.